Saturday, February 21, 2015

 • Feudal Manor.

 The major economic objectives of these units are to fulfill family consumption.
-These units were undifferentiated and social division of labor was absent.
+These units were undifferentiated, and the social division of labor was absent.

 Stratification of Peasant: